Dionysus in the Agora

 Theater, Democracy, & Philosophy

 Greek civilization wasn’t large, nor particularly rich, nor very powerful.
 It was a loose collection of culturally related city-states on the Aegean sea speaking diverse languages or dialects, warring with each other as often as not.
 Greek civilization is not remembered because it conquered the world or built great monuments – it is remembered because its depth of cultural recursion took such unprecedented forms that its ontological patterns would eventually reshape the world.
 This did not, notably, occur evenly across Greece.
-It was concentrated, really in what particular region called Attica, centered around the city-state of Athens.
+It was concentrated, really in a particular region called Attica, centered around the city-state known as Athens.

 The story of Greek civilization is really the story of two cultures colliding and synthesizing.
 Long before the city-states as we know them, the Mediterranean was home to sophisticated tribal societies that worshipped the ancient ecological gods — the Great Goddess of the Mountain and her wild, shape-shifting consort who was said to die and be reborn with the turning seasons.

-In Minoan depictions, two great deities seem take center stage.
-One appears to be the Minoan goddess associated the great mountain at the center of Crete.
-However, she does not appear alone; she is frequently paired with a smaller male god who dances with her.
-In fact, this pair of deities – the goddess of the fertile earth and her partner, the dancing wild god of the masculine side of nature – are found in various forms all over the ancient world, and together seem to embody the rhythm of life: dying in winter, returning in spring, forever shape-shifting between human, animal, and plant forms.
-To judge from Minoan art, this ancient mythos of participatory ecology flowered on the island of Crete for over sixteen centuries of relative peace.
+Indeed, this pair of deities – the goddess of the fertile earth and her partner, the dancing wild god of the masculine side of nature – are found in various forms all over the ancient world, and together appear to embody the rhythm of life: dying in winter, returning in spring, shape-shifting forever between human, animal, and plant forms.
+The Minoan mythos, in this sense, is not so much exceptional in type as in durability, representing one of the last holdouts of a civilization based on an ancient mythos of participatory ecology.
+Crete appears to have flowered as such for over sixteen centuries, in relative peace.

 The Mycenaeans and the Rise of Athens